 Learn to Save a Life and learn how to respond to emergency calls to provide efficient and immediate care to the critically ill and injured.
 Learn how to determine the nature and extent of illness or injury while learning how to critically evaluate the need for emergency care.
-Learn all this and much more by enrolling now in the new EMT program beginning Summer, 2014.
-This will be an accelerated class held over 6 weeks.
+Learn all this and much more by enrolling now in one of our EMT programs in 2015.

 NAEMT's Prehospital Trauma Life Support (PHTLS) is recognized around the world as the leading continuing education program for prehospital emergency trauma care.
 The mission of PHTLS is to promote excellence in trauma patient management by all providers involved in the delivery of prehospital care through global education.
 PHTLS is developed by NAEMT in cooperation with the American College of Surgeons' Committee on Trauma